Contents On This Page

 How To Fix A Vertical Split Nail/Vertical Split Nail Repair/Split Nail Down The Middle

-You can fix a vertical or horizontal split nail by using a teabag, tissue paper, or just applying a base coat to the nails.
+There are various actionable ways to fix a split.
+For example, You can fix a vertical or horizontal split nail by using a teabag, tissue paper, or just applying a base coat to the nails.

 What Can I Eat To Keep My Fingernails From Splitting?